Quick Summary

 }

-This step defines the data insertion logic in the seeder file, specifying what data should be added to the database.
+This step defines the data insertion logic in the seeder file.
+It specifies what data should be added to the database.
+Implement database transactions in Laravel for consistency when seeding complex or interdependent data.

 use Illuminate\Database\Seeder;